moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 2. `all`

-This will result in `buf` making a single plugin invocation with all input files.
+This results in `buf` making a single plugin invocation with all input files.
 This is roughly equivalent to the following:

 ```